-Traditional term business loans usually require substantial minimum loan amounts, far exceeding what many borrowers actually need.
+Traditional term business loans sometimes require substantial minimum loan amounts, far exceeding what many borrowers actually need.

-That means they have a longer term for pay-off, and are harder to qualify for.
+That means they may have a longer term for pay-off and be harder to qualify for.

-Short term business loans, however, are generally for smaller amounts of cash, have fewer hurdles for qualifying, and usually have terms of two years.
+Short term business loans, however, are often for smaller amounts of cash, have fewer hurdles for qualifying, and may have terms of two years.

-The relatively small amount of money the loans are for also mean the money can land in your account faster.
+The relatively small amount of money the loans are for also mean the money could land in your account faster.

 Working Capital Loans